Travis

 • removing the cache key from your .travis.yml (you can add it back in a subsequent commit).

-Ruby: RSpec returns 0 even though the build failed #
+Ruby: RSpec returns 0 when the build failed #

 In some scenarios, when running rake rspec or even rspec directly, the command returns 0 even though the build failed.
 This is commonly due to some RubyGem overwriting the at_exit handler of another RubyGem, in this case RSpec’s.